 It is easy to single out layers among your flock of chickens.
 This exercise is so simple yet tricky for an unsuspecting person.

 You can tell layers from the rest by observing the physical attributes of each chicken breed.
-For layers, you will notice large, bright-colored (red) wattles and combs.
+You will notice large, bright-colored (red) wattles and combs for layers.

 For other breeds, their combs and wattles have a normal color at the peak of their egg production.
 This will eventually fade once their laying period is over.

-Their level of pigmentation is a clear indication of the hens’ positions in their respective egg production cycle.
+Their pigmentation level clearly indicates the hens’ positions in their respective egg production cycle.

-As you can see, there are various factors that can determine how many eggs a chicken can lay in a day.
+As you can see, various factors can determine how many eggs a chicken can lay in a day.
 Most backyard chickens will lay more than one egg in two or three days.

-The color of eggs will depend on the breed of hens.
-Some chicken breeds, such as Oliver Eggers and Favaucana chicken, lay colorful green eggs.
+The color of the eggs will depend on the breed of hens.
+Some chicken breeds, such as Oliver Eggers and Favaucana chickens, lay colorful green eggs.

 Most breeds tend to lay brown eggs and white eggs.
-Feeding chickens a well-balanced diet is one of the best ways to ensure that they produce me farm fresh eggs.
+Feeding chickens a well-balanced diet is one of the best ways to ensure that they produce farm-fresh eggs.

-It is important to note that a chicken can only produce fertilized eggs if there is a rooster in the flock.
+It is important to note that a chicken can only produce fertilized eggs if a rooster is in the flock.
 Without a rooster, they will lay unfertilized eggs.

 Does A Chicken Need Calcium To Lay Eggs?

-A hen does not necessarily need calcium in order to lay eggs.
-Chickens lay eggs even without calcium in their diet, although the eggs will not be of good quality.
+A hen does not necessarily need calcium to lay eggs.
+Chickens lay eggs without calcium in their diet, although the eggs will not be of good quality.
 Calcium helps in the formation of strong eggshells.

 Frequently Asked Questions

-What can make your hen lay or stop laying eggs?
+What can make your hen stop laying eggs?

-Some of these factors that can make your hen stop laying eggs throughout include health deterioration, poor diet, dirty water, and less light.
-Common parasites such as lice and mites can also make your hen stop laying eggs.
+Some factors that can make your hen stop laying eggs throughout include health deterioration, poor diet, dirty water, and less light.
+Common parasites such as lice and mites can make your hen stop laying eggs.